SpenceKonde/megaTinyCore/megaavr/libraries/Logic/Tricks_and_Tips.md

 TRUTH = 0x01

-This will oscillate at around 80-100 MHz and is highly sensitive to conditions.
+With no clock, this will oscillate at around 80-100 MHz and is highly sensitive to conditions.

-It's much more useful if you put a clock source in, typically the system clock.
+It's much more useful if you put a clock source in, typically the system clock - See below for how to use this as a clock prescaler.

 ## Switch
 X: Input A